Last Updated on by Jeremy

 That is not to say that you have to be the best wine taster in the world to start a wine blog, have to go to more destinations than anyone else to start a travel blog, or have the best chocolate chip cookie recipe to start a cookie blog.
 Far from it.
 What we mean here is that the overall topic for your blog should stand out as offering a unique perspective from the pack.

 When I started my global travel blog, Living the Dream (in 2008), there were already dozens of people publishing blogs for their gap year.
 This made growing a challenge, and it has only become harder now that there are literally thousands (if not tens of thousands) out there doing exactly the same thing.
+While this site gets ok traffic thanks to it being around for years, growth is exceedingly difficult.

 When I started my Pittsburgh blog, Discover the Burgh (in 2015), there were only a couple of bloggers focusing on the city in any capacity.
 How did I stand out?
 I looked at the topic differently, and my wife and I gave ourselves a quest to do everything in the region.
 We were the only ones blogging in that context and our blog became unique because of this approach.
+As most new outlets are focusing on re-writing press releases, we've still managed to keep the “being unique” edge, and growth continues.

 When I started our wine blog, The Grape Pursuit (in 2020), I realized there were hundreds of wine bloggers out there doing something similar.
 But, none of them were going on a quest to try every wine varietal in the world.
 This was our unique entry into a fairly saturated market, and is an example of how you can cover a relatively common topic (wine) in an uncommon way (trying every varietal).